 A nice warm-up is necessary before diving into these drills.
 Here are a variety of examples of agility drills that players use:

-Agility Ladder drills – Agility ladder drills work on quick agility and footwork.
+Agility ladder drills work on quick agility and footwork.
 These get your heart pumping.
 It is a perfect drill to mimic the save moment a goalie makes.

-T-Test agility Drill – this involves running forward 10 yards to a cone, shuffling left laterally 5 yards to a cone, shuffling right laterally 5 yards, and finally running backward 10 yards to the starting point.
+This involves running forward 10 yards to a cone, shuffling left laterally 5 yards to a cone, shuffling right laterally 5 yards, and finally running backward 10 yards to the starting point.

-Lateral movement drill – place two cones apart on the field.
+place two cones apart on the field.
 In one drill, you need to shuffle laterally as quickly as possible, touching one cone and shuffle laterally back to touch the starting cone.
 You have to touch each cone 3-5 times.

-Shuffle drills – Create a square with a cone at each corner.
+Create a square with a cone at each corner.
 Sprint forward to one cone, shuffle laterally to the next cone, run back to the next cone, and then shuffle laterally to the last cone in the square.
 You can create variations of this drill by adding diagonal movements within this square.

 Agility drills help with most of Lacrosse’s techniques.
 Therefore, this type of training should be a crucial part of a lacrosse athlete’s workout regime.